ngildenhuys/nicks-os/goals.md

 - [] itunes/libimobiledevices
 - [x] wifi utility (secrets are being saved now)
 - [x] notifications that sautomatically disapear after some time
-- [] unify the keybinds across linux and mac at least...windows we may have to give up on :(
+- [] unify the keybinds across linux and mac at least

 ## Window setup scripts